DmytroFiliuk2/web_sql/README.md

 ```
 Insert your options

-To install db connect to the MySQL server using the mysql command-line client with the following command:
+To seed db -> connect to the MySQL server using the mysql command-line client with the following command:
 ```
 shell> mysql -u root -p
 ```